hms-dbmi/chromoscope/docs/presigned_urls.md

 ```
 Further information on this *boto3* function can be found [here](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/s3-presigned-urls.html).

 Non-programmatically, a presigned URL can be generated using the S3 console or AWS Explorer for Visual Studio – [comprehensive documentation on presigned URLs can be found here](https://docs.aws.amazon.com/AmazonS3/latest/userguide/using-presigned-url.html).
-Once a presigned URL is created for a private object, it can be used within SVELT configuration files to temporarily visualize these private files.
+Once a presigned URL is created for a private object, it can be used within Chromoscope configuration files to temporarily visualize these private files.

 &nbsp;
 ## Configuration File Creation Using Presigned URLs

-### Presigned URLs within SVELT
+### Presigned URLs within Chromoscope

 The ability to create presigned URLs not only allows for controlled, temporary visualization/sharing of private data, but also provides mode of sharing large amounts of data stored on the AWS cloud.
-Presigned URLs can be (1) used directly within a SVELT configuration file, linking to data for individual samples (simple single-sample example below):
+Presigned URLs can be (1) used directly within a Chromoscope configuration file, linking to data for individual samples (simple single-sample example below):
 ```json
 [
     {